miheerghimire-wq/MiheerGhimire-COIT12206-2026T1-Portfolio/week2/Week02.md

+# WEEK 2- Portfolio

+## Course
+**COIT12206 – TCP/IP Principles and Protocols**

+## Student Details
+- **Name:** Miheer Ghimire
+- **Student ID:** 12304055
+- **Term:** 2026 Term 1

+---

 ## Week 2: Project Overview

-This project presents a TCP/IP network topology in GNS3 with multiple hosts linked to each other with the help of a switch.
-Each of the hosts will be set to a static IP and tested through ping command.
+This week 2 project presents a TCP/IP network topology in GNS3 with multiple hosts linked to each other with the help of one switch.
+Each of the hosts will be set to a static IP and tested connectivity through ping command.

 ---